 With the assistance of two influential newspapers, the story of these two Scotland Yard officers in America was now in circulation and nothing, certainly not Pinkerton's clear denial, was going to stop it from spreading and expanding.
 Everything that happened next was a result of this single story.

 By unfortunate coincidence, there was, in fact, a second Scotland Yard detective in North America at the time of the publication of the New York Herald story.
 For any gullible Americans, of course, it would be the third detective.
 The American press hadn't appreciated the existence of this other detective at the time of the publication of the New York Herald article but, once it did, well it was obvious why he was there wasn't it?
 In addition to Jarvis, who genuinely was in North America, and Shore who was not, the Americans had found The Third Man.

-We will see in part 2 that Inspector Andrews was not in fact the third man, or even the second man, in this supposed trio of Fenian hunters, but he was in Canada to transport a prisoner in custody from England, exactly as he was supposed to be doing.
+We will see in 'The Third Man' that Inspector Andrews was not in fact the third man, or even the second man, in this supposed trio of Fenian hunters, but he was in Canada to transport a prisoner in custody from England, exactly as he was supposed to be doing.